wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     *   (b) attempt to deceive or knowingly mislead the Panel or a member, officer, or employee of the Panel in relation to any matter before it.

-    (2) A person who has been summoned to appear before the Panel or a member, officer, or employee of the Panel must not, without reasonable excuse,---
+    (2) A person who has been summoned to appear before the Panel or a member, officer, or employee of the Panel must not---

     *   (a) refuse or fail to appear before the Panel to give evidence: